sedEZ/K-means-Clustering/README.md

 I write it as an object that you can easily use it.

+## Settings
+-Number of clusterings(K) : Max value of labels + 1 -> Range from [0,np.amax(data_y)]

+-Number of dimentions(DIM) : Number of features

+-Method of initializing the K centroids: Randomly picked K points of data in data_x as centroids

 ## Data Preprocessing
- I need your help for 3 settings:
+ I need your help for another 3 settings:

  - data_x : The table consists of all the feature that to be train.
             It's format should be "pandas.DataFrame".